 Markel International has appropriate controls in place to ensure that the risk of slavery and human trafficking in our business is very low.

 Markel International’s supply chains are relatively short as a financial and professional services group.
 We do use routine services for the maintenance and support of our office operations in the UK, Europe, Asia Pacific, the Middle East and the Americas, such as cleaning and technical support services for such things as air conditioning, IT, telephones and communications infrastructure.
 We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain in relation to such activities.

 OUR APPROACH TO MITIGATING SLAVERY AND HUMAN TRAFFICKING IN OUR SUPPLY CHAIN

 As part of our initiative to identify and mitigate risk we have mapped our suppliers and performed a risk assessment to identify those with a higher risk of modern slavery in their business or supply chain.
 We have written to those higher-risk suppliers asking them to confirm (a) that they have considered the risk of modern slavery in their business and supply chain, and (b) that they are satisfied there is none.
-The majority of suppliers contacted have now responded with such confirmation and outstanding responses are being chased.
+All suppliers identified as higher-risk have now responded with such confirmation or an adequate modern slavery statement of their own.

 To ensure an appropriate level of understanding of the risks of modern slavery and human trafficking in our supply chains, ongoing training is provided to staff as relevant.